-New Porsche Cayenne 2023 is available in Porsche Center Taganka
+New Porsche Cayenne 2023 Is Available In Porsche Center Taganka

-The steering wheel in the Porsche Cayenne has changed compared to the previous generation of the crossover.
+The steering wheel in the Porsche Cayenne has changed compared to the previgeneration of the crossover.
 Driving mode switch is included as standard.
 It is located on the steering wheel.
 The updated central console for managing vehicle systems is presented without the usual gear knob.

 A curved display with a touch panel is installed inside the cabin of the updated crossover instead of the analog instrument cluster.
 Climate control buttons and a place for wireless charging of gadgets are located in the center.